callan321/3813ICT-Assignment/README.md

 ### Groups and Channels

-- `GET /api/groups/:userId`
+- `GET /api/groups/user/:userId`
   - Retrieve groups and channels for a specific user.

-- `GET /api/group/:groupId/channel/:channelId`
+- `GET /api/channel/:channelId`
-  - Retrieve details of a specific channel within a group.
+  - Retrieve details of a specific channel, including messages.

-- `POST /api/group/:groupId/channel/:channelId/message`
+- `POST /api/channel/:channelId/message`
-  - Post a new message to a channel.
+  - Post a new text message to a channel.

+- `POST /api/channel/:channelId/upload-image`
+  - Upload an image to a channel.

+- `GET /api/channel/name/:channelId`
+  - Retrieve the name of a specific channel.

+### Users

+- `GET /api/users`
+  - Retrieve all users.

+- `GET /api/users/:id`
+  - Retrieve a user by ID.

+- `POST /api/users`
+  - Create a new user.

+- `PUT /api/users/:id`
+  - Update a user.

+- `DELETE /api/users/:id`
+  - Delete a user.

+### Authentication

+- `POST /api/login`
+  - User login.

 ---